Cooperari/cooperari.github.io/README.md

-# cooperari.org
+# cooperari.org (GitHub pages for Cooperari)

-For now this redirects to [bitbucket's Cooperari webpage](https://bitbucket.org/edrdo/cooperari).
+For now this redirects to [Cooperari's source code repository](https://github.com/Cooperari/cooperari).

+You may access [http://cooperari.org/javadoc](http://cooperari.org/javadoc) though for the Javadoc documentation of the latest release.